Korean Beef Bowl Recipe | Easy 20-Minute Family Dinner

 How to Adapt This Korean Beef Bowl Recipe

-• Low carb → Serve with cauliflower rice
+Serve with cauliflower rice or extra steamed vegetables.

-👉 Learn how to confidently swap everyday ingredients like flour, stock, pasta, soy sauce, and baking staples in our Pantry Swaps for Allergy-Friendly Cooking for easy adaptable cooking.
+👉 For easy adaptable cooking, learn how to confidently swap everyday ingredients like flour, stock, pasta, soy sauce, and baking staples.

 ⚠️ The more swaps you make, the more the final result may vary — start simple where possible.